INDIANA-Jen/portfolio_client/README.md

 ## Client portfolio project

-This is a portfolio website created for one of my clients, built using Create + Vite.
+This is a portfolio website created for one of my clients, built using **Create + Vite**.
 The goal of this project was to deliver a fast, responsive, and modern portfolio to showcase the client's work and professional background.

 ## Installation